James E. Short Center

 Short-Term Loans and Repayment

 Repayment is made within 30 days during enrollment at UMW.
+The loan is not available until the semester has begun.
+Current financial aid cannot be used to repay the loan.
+Students must show another source of funds (ie: work study job or VA benefits) to receive the loan.
 These funds are for temporary and emergency purposes and repayment is usually made during the semester borrowed.
 Some of the funds have been established by families and friends as memorials to persons named in the funds.
 Fund sources include:

 - Frank & Catherine Willis Loan Fund;